ohlol/minuswell/README.md

 $ go get -d -v ./... && go build -v ./...
 ```

-If you get errors with gozmq, check [these instructions](https://github.com/alecthomas/gozmq#installing).

 The `go build` command creates the `minuswell` binary for you to install/run.

+### Notes

+* The fsnotify library is currently slightly broken with Linux, so you must use commit  `d66819e17205a446430d34a9ba41625cec35be19`.
+* If you get errors with gozmq, check [these instructions](https://github.com/alecthomas/gozmq#installing).

 ## Usage